mitmath/computational-thinking/README.md

 ### Setup course basic informations

-Open the files `src/_includes/layout.jlhtml` and `src/_includes/welcome.md` and fill them with your course information.
-You can search for the word `FIXME` to help you find what to fill and how.
+Open the file `src/_data/course_info.jl` and fill it with your course data.

 ### Fill notebooks metadata